MQuenu/Mirage-DBLa/README.md

 2- Use trimmomatic to trim out first 23bp and poor quality bases 3- Use fastq-join to join and assemble paired-end reads 4- convert files from fastq to fasta

+### format_dbl_tables.py ###

+Usage: python format_dbl_tables.py Varia_table.csv

+A python script used to compare results of DBLa amplicon sequencing data from multiple batches.
+It will format a csv table containing nucleotide sequences of DBLa clusters, cluster the sequences with a 95% similarity index together (using CDhit) and output a table with newly-generated DBL IDs.
+See Varia_table.csv for an example of input table, generated from the excel result file of Varia GEM.